SergeyTeplyakov/DissectingTheCode/posts/final_posts/2017-Dissecting_the_arrays.md

 But I don't think this is the reason.

 Back in the late 90-s, the CLR doesn't have generics.
 Right?
-And how in this case language users can write reusable code that deals with array of arbitrary data types?
+And how in this case language users can write reusable code that deals with an array of arbitrary data types?
 For instance, how to write a function that dumps the data to the console?

 One way to do that is to define a function that takes `object[]` and force every caller to convert their array manually by copying it into the array of objects.
-This will work, but would be highly inefficient.
+This will work but would be highly inefficient.
 Another solution is to allow conversion from any arrays of reference types to `object[]`, i.e. preserve IS-A relationship for `Derived[]` to `Base[]` where `Derived` inherits from the `Base`.

 Lack of generics in the first CLR version forced designers to weaken the type system.
 But that decision (I assume) was deliberate, not just a copy cat from the Java ecosystem.

 ## The internal structure and implementation details

 Array covariance opens a hole in the type system at compile time, but it doesn't mean that a type error will crash the application (similar "error" in C++ will lead to an undefined behavior).
 The CLR will ensure that the type safety holds, but the check will happen at runtime.
 To do that the CLR should store the type of an element of an array element and make a check when a user tries to change an array instance.
-Luckily this check is only needed for arrays of reference types because structs are 'sealed' and does not support inheritance.
+Luckily this check is only needed for arrays of reference types because structs are 'sealed' and do not support inheritance.

-Even though there is an implicit conversion between different value types (like from `int` to `byte`), there is **no** implicit or explicit conversions between `int[]` and `byte[]`.
-Array covariance conversion is **reference conversion** that doesn't change the layout of the converted objects and keeps referential identity of the object being converted.
+Even though there is an implicit conversion between different value types (like from `int` to `byte`), there are **no** implicit or explicit conversions between `int[]` and `byte[]`.
+Array covariance conversion is **reference conversion** that doesn't change the layout of the converted objects and keeps the referential identity of the object being converted.

 In the older version of the CLR, arrays of reference and value types had different layouts.
-Array of reference type had a reference to a type handle of an element in each instance:
+An array of reference type had a reference to a type handle of an element in each instance:

 (https://github.com/SergeyTeplyakov/DissectingTheCode/blob/master/posts/Images/Arrays_Figure_1.png "Old array layout")

-This has been changed in recent version of the CLR and now the element type is stored in the method table:
+This has been changed in a recent version of the CLR and now the element type is stored in the method table:

 (https://github.com/SergeyTeplyakov/DissectingTheCode/blob/master/posts/Images/Arrays_Figure_2.png "New array layout")